QuantumBFS/YaoExtensions.jl/README.md

 #### Block extensions
 * Diff: differentiable node.
 See [example/port_zygote](example/port_zygote.jl) as a using example.
-* Bag: a trivil container block that gives the flexibility to change the sub-block, as well as masking.
+* Bag: a trivial container block that gives the flexibility to change the sub-block, as well as masking.
 Mainly used for structure learning.
 * ConditionBlock: conditional control the excusion of two block.
 * Sequence: similar to chain block, but more general, one can put anything inside.
 * RotBasis: basis rotor, make measurements on different basis easier.